Kaaryasthan: Plot

 Unni later tries to solve conflicts between the two families.
 It is during this time that the female lead, Sreebala enters.
 Vadivelu first flirts with her, but after hearing that she is also a member of Puthezhath family, he allows her to enter the home.
 Unni also interferes in Sreebala's college dance, changing the tune of her dance song.
 She later dances for the same tune.
-On the same day, she is harassed by Anand, the son of Kizhakkedathu Sreedharan, a businessman.
+On the same day, she is harassed by Anand, the son of Sreedharan and Rajan's second brother and a businessman.
 Krishnanunni saves her, but lies that it was Anand's father who saved her.
 Later, the stolen idol of Lord Krishna is found in a gravel, near the paddy fields of both families.

-Soon Krishnanunni begins his mission to unite the two families, his mission becomes a great success and it soon culminates in a marriage proposal between Anandh and Sreedevi, the sister of Sreebala, but Sreedevi confess to Krishnanunni that she is in love with a serial actor named Aby George, who is a Christian, and would end her life is she is forced into marrying Anand.
-Krishnanunni and Sreebala helps Sreedevi to elope with her boyfriend which creates further trouble in the family, and after knowing that Krishnanunni is Rajan's son, the Puthezhathu and Kizhakeddathu families break ties once again, but this time, Kizhakedathu family support Krishnanunni and welcomes Rajan back home.
+Soon Krishnanunni begins his mission to unite the two families, his mission becomes a great success and it soon culminates in a marriage proposal between Anand and Sreedevi, the sister of Sreebala, but Sreedevi confess to Krishnanunni that she is in love with a serial actor named Aby George and would end her life if she is forced into marrying Anand.
+Krishnanunni and Sreebala helps Sreedevi to elope with her boyfriend which creates further trouble in the family, and after knowing that Krishnanunni is Rajan's son, the Puthedathu and Kizhakeddathu families break ties once again, but this time, Kizhakedathu family support Krishnanunni and welcomes Rajan back home.

-The rift between the families is cleared when Krishnanunni finds out that Rajan's old friend Susheelan and his driver Gopalan were responsible for Saraswathi's death, and it was a planned murder.
-Both the families unite once again for killing Susheelan and Sreebala and Krishnanunni get married.
+The rift between the families is cleared when Krishnanunni finds out that Rajan's old friend Susheelan and his driver Gopalan were responsible for Saraswathi's death, and it was not a suicide but a murder done by Susheelan.
+Then it is shown that after receiving the dowry given by Sankaran Nair to Rajan, Susheelan takes it to his custody, telling that he wants to start business with this money, and when Saraswathi objects it, he throws her to the quarry, killing her.
+In a chase between Susheelan and the families, Susheelan gets killed in a car accident.
+Both the families unite once again and Sreebala and Krishnanunni get married.